Ōgi logo Ōgi

 King

-The King (/) moves one square per turn in any direction (forward, backward, left, right, or diagonally) and captures in the same way.
+The King (/) moves one square per turn, in any direction (forward, backward, left, right, or diagonally), and captures in the same manner.

 Princess